 Pininfarina says the powertrain has taken two years to develop and test, and claims that the H2 Speed is “the first hydrogen high-performance track car in the world.”

-According to the company, the sound of the vehicle is completely unique and has a different tone from that of current conventional electric cars.
-The unique sound has been put down to the use of its compressor technology, creating an almost silent drive, with futuristic-sounding whistles.
+According to the company, the sound of the vehicle has a different tone from that of current conventional electric cars.
+The sound has been put down to the use of its compressor technology, creating an almost silent drive, with futuristic-sounding whistles.